-Our Spay/Neuter Clinic Mentorship is a strategic training program that addresses the urgent need for a skilled and well-organized mentor to help guide other humane organizations in the self-sustaining operation of high-quality spay/neuter clinics.
+The ASPCA Spay/Neuter Mentorship is a strategic training program that provides a skilled and well-organized mentor to help guide other humane organizations in the self-sustaining operation of high-quality spay/neuter clinics.

 Are You Ready to Join Us?